Yogesh-jaiswal/seven-mini-projects/playlist-fetcher/Readme.md

 ## 👨‍💻 Author

-Developed by Yogesh Jaiswal as a small project for learning and practicing Flask + front-end development.
+Developed by Yogesh Jaiswal as a small project for learning and practicing Flask, front-end development and youtube API integration.

 ---